teleapi/php-client/README.md

 ==================

 ## Installation
 Getting going with the library is pretty simple.
-Just download the tar.gz file and unpack it.
+Just git clone the library.
 Then, in your code:

 ```
 require_once('/path/to/library/BaseTele.class.php');